Island Weekend Yoga Detox - spring cleaning body & mind on the Isle of Wight.

 When Spring defies the clutches of the winter months, the island is bathed in the yellow glow of daffodils, mimosa and primroses.
 As warm light pours through the windows we are instinctively called to sort things out and have a good clean as the longer light filled days begin to illuminate some of the grubbiness that has accumulated during the darker months.
 And it’s not just the home that gets a good spring clean, we are drawn to clean up our eating, detox the body and freshen our outlook as the days draw out.

-I am offering a weekend from 29th to the 31st March to connect to the season and embrace the sense of abundance of the season.
+I am offering a Spring yoga weekend retreat each year to connect to the season and embrace the sense of abundance of the season.
 Yoga is a powerful detoxing and restorative practice.
 Book a massage, step out for a long walks and witness the lambing on the farm for magical unwinding experience.
 Simply getting outside is healing on the Isle of Wight, airing the lungs and blowing away the cobwebs of winter.
 Would you consider walking for your supper?
 Local forager Paul Noakes organises some great walks through his company Fruit of the Land Together you search for wild food resources that grow on the island, the act of foraging itself helping to change the way you see the world.
 Below is a delicious Nettle Soup recipe that has numerous cleansing benefits including stimulating hair growth, controlling blood sugars and providing relief from water retention.

 Half a carrier bagful of stinging nettle tops, or fresh-looking larger leaves

 1 large onion (or a dozen crow garlic bulbs if you want to be truly wild), peeled and finely chopped